 Subscription to an Online Site

 If you don't have the time to dig through the records at your house or complete a family history book, another great gift is a subscription to a site that provides genealogy information, such as Ancestry, or Genealogy Bank.

 General information that will help them trace the family tree is also helpful.
 The Red Book is a very useful resource since it lists what resources are available, the dates that certain documents were created, and what repository holds genealogical information in towns, counties, and states in the United States.
 It also includes maps that show the counties of each state.

-A membership to a local genealogy society is helpful, since it provides a network of people with whom she can share her aforementioned birth date find.
+This is helpful since it provides a network of people with whom she can share her aforementioned birth date find.
 These people can help your researcher when she gets stuck, and provide company on research treks and genealogy conferences.

 Idea Category #3: Tools and Equipment